KohakuBlueleaf/SenseCraft/README.md

 ## Example: Testing Distortions

-The package includes an example script to compare loss behavior under various distortions:
+The package includes an example script to compare loss and metric behavior under various distortions:

 ```bash
 # Run the distortion test